 I understand there is vulnerability in mystery.
 It is difficult to enter into a mystery we don’t understand.
 For a scrupulous person, it’s perhaps even more difficult.
 Mystery clashes, sometimes quite dramatically, with the desire for certitude and answers.
 It is uncomfortable to believe and not know, to act and not react.
 But even though it is difficult to do so, I believe that to enter the mystery is the most grace-filled choice.
 The vulnerability of not knowing and not being certain is the ultimate experience of life, the lived experience of the day-to-day moment.
 Any other perspective is just smoke and mirrors.

 When you experience mystery, there is a genuine experience of freedom and grace.
 Vulnerability is not an indication of weakness.
 Anxiety and fear is not an indication of the presence of sin.
 A question, even a question about God, is not a sign of weakness in faith.
 Random and powerful thoughts, even those that seemingly come out of nowhere, manifest what it means to be human.
-Even thoughts that are violent, sexual, and blasphemous—if freely chosen, random, and self-generating—are simply manifestations of the mystery of what it means to be human in a world that is ultimately unknowable.
+Even violent, sexual, and blasphemous thoughts that are random and not chosen willfully are simply manifestations of the mystery of what it means to be human in a world that is ultimately unknowable.

 It may seem odd and, at first, a little confusing to accept that when a scrupulous person is filled with the most fear and anxiety, when the questions flow in an unceasing torrent, when the fear of sin is rampant, it is in that moment when that person potentially is closer to God than at any other moment.
 It is in the experience, it is in the vulnerability—with all of the emotion that entails—that God can be most clearly experienced.
 Why?
 Because the experience is all there is.
 Only the moment.
 Only the feelings.
 And in that moment, we have the ability to let go and be in the mystery.